 Released: September 2020

-Cambridge Audio is a British hi-fi company that's best known for high-end (and expensive) audio components, so it sort of surprised people when it announced a pair of true wireless earbuds.
+Cambridge Audio is a British hi-fi company that's best known for high-end (and expensive) audio components, so it sort of surprised people when it got into true wireless earbuds.
 But thankfully they did because they're some of the best sounding wireless earbuds you can buy.
-They lack a lot features like noise-cancellation and USB-C charging (they charge via micro-USB instead), but for under $100, you can't really go wrong.
+The Melomania 1+ are the company's third-generation wireless earbuds and they deliver some of the best audio quality you'll find in the near-$100 range.

 Bose Sport Earbuds